-More generally, if $\{i_1,\ldots,i_\ell\}\nsubseteq \{1,\ldots,n\}$, the partially untwisted correlation functions are given by the maximal subset $\{j_1,\ldots,j_{\ell'}\}\subseteq\{i_1,\ldots,i_\ell\}$ which obeys $\{j_1,\ldots,j_{\ell'}\}\subseteq\{1,\ldots,n\}$,
+More generally, if $\{i_1,\dots,i_\ell\}\nsubseteq \{1,\dots,n\}$, the partially untwisted correlation functions are given by the maximal subset $\{j_1,\dots,j_{\ell'}\}\subseteq\{i_1,\dots,i_\ell\}$ which obeys $\{j_1,\dots,j_{\ell'}\}\subseteq\{1,\dots,n\}$,

-\begin{rem} In Figure \ref{fig:multi_boundaries_elimination}, the geometrical interpretation of the action of the twist-elimination map $\mathcal{E}[z_1,\ldots,z_n]$ on the correlation function $W_{g,n}[\sff^{\mathrm{MV}}](z_1,\ldots,z_n)$ is depicted.
+\begin{rem} In Figure \ref{fig:multi_boundaries_elimination}, a geometrical interpretation of the action of the twist-elimination map $\mathcal{E}[z_1,\dots,z_n]$ on the correlation function $W_{g,n}[\sff^{\mathrm{MV}}](z_1,\dots,z_n)$ with the Masur--Veech type twist is depicted.
 In this picture, the correlation function is described by a capped Riemann surface where caps are glued along all boundaries in a bordered Riemann surface.
-In this interpretation, the closed geodesics on the bordered boundaries and bulk in the Riemann surface represent the Masur-Veech type twists on the bases $\xi_a[\sff^{\mathrm{MV}}]$ and coefficients $F^{(g)}[\mathsf{f}^{\mathrm{MV}}]_{a_1,\ldots,a_n}$ in the multidifferential $\omega_{g,n}[\sff^{\mathrm{MV}}]$ of eq.\eqref{eq:partial_untwisted}, respectively.
-In the computation of the twisted volume by the combinatorial method discussed in Section \ref{sect:MasurVeech}, we only enumerate the multicurves wrapping around the closed geodesics in the bulk of the bordered Riemann surface.
-To get the twisted volume polynomial $V_{g,n}[\sff^{\mathrm{MV}}](L_1,\ldots,L_n)$ from the correlation function $W_{g,n}[\sff^{\mathrm{MV}}](z_1,\ldots,z_n)$, we need to eliminate the effects of twists coming from the boundaries, while keep those from the closed geodesics in the bulk.
-This geometrical interpretation of the Masur-Veech type twist will be used in the physical interpretation discussed in Appendix \ref{sec:Wilson_loop}. \end{rem}
+In this interpretation, the closed geodesics on the bordered boundaries and bulk in the Riemann surface represent the Masur--Veech type twists on the bases $\xi_a[\sff^{\mathrm{MV}}]$ and coefficients \smash{$F^{(g)}\big[\mathsf{f}^{\mathrm{MV}}\big]_{a_1,\dots,a_n}$} in the multidifferential $\omega_{g,n}[\sff^{\mathrm{MV}}]$ of equation~\eqref{eq:partial_untwisted}, respectively.
+In the computation of twisted volumes by the combinatorial method discussed in Section \ref{sect:MasurVeech}, we only enumerate the multicurves wrapping around the closed geodesics in the bulk \footnote{The ``closed geodesics in the bulk'' means the ``non-boundary closed geodesics''.} of bordered Riemann surfaces.
+To get the twisted volume polynomial $V_{g,n}[\sff^{\mathrm{MV}}](L_1,\dots,L_n)$ from the correlation function $W_{g,n}[\sff^{\mathrm{MV}}](z_1,\dots,z_n)$, we need to eliminate the effects of twists coming from the boundaries, while keep those from the closed geodesics in the bulk.
+This geometrical interpretation of the twist is used in the physical interpretation discussed in Appendix \ref{sec:Wilson_loop}. \end{rem}